Book – How to Stop Worrying and Start Living (Review)

 The sheer number of real-life examples will surely cover anything you are worried about or similar.
 As you find a solution that matches your concern, put it into practice, and you’ll be amazed.

 1) Living in Day-Tight Compartment –

-No matter how hard we think about the past or future, all we can control is our present and we can only work with today.
-Hence, the Author suggests staying in the day-tight compartment, leaving past and future out of sight and focusing on today.
+No matter how hard we think about the past or future, all we can control is our present, and we can only work with today.
+Hence, the Author suggests staying in the day-tight compartment, leaving the past and future out of sight and focusing on today.

 2) Hourglass – One Grain of Sand at a Time.
 One Task at a Time –

 Thinking of life as an hourglass when worries start to take over – Look at the hourglass and compare it with life.
-No matter what we do there are thousands of grains of sand in the top of the hourglass, and they all pass slowly and evenly through the narrow neck in the middle.
+No matter what we do, thousands of grains of sand are in the top of the hourglass, and they all pass slowly and evenly through the narrow neck in the middle.

 Nothing you or I could do would make more than one grain of sand pass through this narrow neck without impairing the hourglass.

 3) Think of Three Things if Worried Over Anything –

 - What is the worst that can happen?

 - Accept the worst mentally.